royhershko/Automated_Monitoring_NASA/README.md

 This script makes a request to the APOD endpoint every 60 seconds, checks if the response status code is 200 (indicating success), and prints the response time.

 	•	Handling API Key: To avoid hardcoding the API key in your script, you can use environment variables.
-      Set an environment variable for your API key and modify the script to read it:
+      Set an environment variable for your API key and modify the script to read it

 4. **Set Up Prometheus and Grafana Using Docker**:
    * Create a Docker Network